Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Public Libraries A safe place within the community where children can access a great variety of high quality, selected resources, information and tools, in all formats including digital.
 Programs are also available across all age groups that develop independence, cognitive and social skills, as well as a variety of literacies.
 There are over 300 public library branches across the province.
 The Ministry of Education provides resource sharing grants to all 11 public library systems which allows any SK residents to use materials at any public library in the province

-Public Libraries Supporting Newcomers with Multilingual Resources Access to numerous leisure reading books in world languages.
-These books help newcomer children, and their families retain their heritage language.
+Public Libraries Supporting Newcomers with Multilingual Resources Numerous leisure reading books in world languages help newcomer children, and their families retain their heritage language.
 In addition to assisting with secondary language acquisition, heritage language retention also provides many social, cultural and cognitive benefits.
 Many public libraries also provide free services and programs to assist newcomer children and their families.
 Ministry of Education provides access to materials to users of the 11 public library systems

-Saskatchewan Housing Benefit This program provides a monthly financial benefit to eligible renters, including families, to assist with housing affordability.
-Saskatchewan Housing Corporation
+Saskatchewan Housing Benefit - Core Stream This program provides a monthly financial benefit to eligible renters, including families, to assist with housing affordability.
+Delivered through the Saskatchewan Housing Corporation

 Saskatchewan Income Support (SIS) and Saskatchewan Assured Income for Disability Program (SAID) Saskatchewan Income Support (SIS) supports families by meeting their household’s basic needs as we partner with them to become self-sufficient to the best of their abilities.